MetaMask/SIPs/SIPS/sip-32.md

 `snap_trackEvent`, allowing pre-installed Snaps to submit tracking events through the client.
 The client will determine how to handle these events.

-This feature enables Snaps to utilize the existing MetaMask client infrastructure for event tracking while maintaining user privacy.
+This feature enables Snaps to utilize the existing client infrastructure for event tracking while maintaining user privacy.

 ## Motivation